carbondriller/me-learnz-CS231n/README.md

 * I directly copy-pasted some backpropagations from [cthorey](https://github.com/cthorey/CS231).
 They are noted in the code.
 I am not perfectly fluent with derivations and currently don't have enough time to it properly.
+* The later exercises are done in TensorFlow.